Jacksonville State vs. Sam Houston odds, picks, predictions

 How to make Jacksonville State vs. Sam Houston picks

 SportsLine's model is going Under on the total, projecting 47 combined points.
-It also says one side of the spread hits in nearly 60% of simulations in an A-rated pick.
+It also says one side of the spread hits in nearly 60% of simulations.
 You can only get the pick at SportsLine.

-So who wins Sam Houston vs. Jacksonville State, and which side of the spread hits nearly 60% of the time in an A-rated pick?
+So who wins Sam Houston vs. Jacksonville State, and which side of the spread hits nearly 60% of the time?
 Visit SportsLine now to see which side of the Jacksonville State vs. Sam Houston spread to jump on, all from the advanced model that finished up over $2,000 on its FBS college football picks since its inception, and find out.